kingsleycj/gnaira-token/README.md

 # G-Naira (gNGN) Token

 A blockchain-based solution for the Nigerian financial system, implementing a regulated digital currency on the Base network.
+With a Multi-Sign(an approver) feature taking away total control away from the "GOVERNOR".

 ## Overview